Mepenzolate (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Avoid using antacids while you are using mepenzolate.
+- Do not take antacids while you are using mepenzolate.

 Warnings While Using This Medicine: